 Nicholas Lazzara is currently pursuing an Artist’s Diploma at the Glenn Gould School, under the tutelage of Sarah Jeffrey.
 Before moving to Toronto, he earned a Bachelors of Music at Florida Atlantic University in Boca Raton, and a Masters Degree in Multiple Woodwinds Performance from The University of North Carolina at Greensboro.
 In both Greensboro and South Florida, Nicholas was an in demand music educator and woodwind doubler, performing in the pit orchestras for musicals such as; The Addams Family, Aladdin, Beauty and the Beast, Camelot, A Christmas Carol, Company, How to Succeed in Business, Hello Dolly, Into The woods, Legally Blonde, The Light in the Piazza, Little Women, My Fair Lady, The Producers, Sister Act, Seussical, Shrek, Tarzan, Thoroughly Modern Millie, The Wild Party.
 As a Music educator, Nicholas has taught; Private instruction with the Greensboro Academy, Music Man Inc, TOPS annual Summer Music camp, a chamber clinician with the Palm Beach Youth Orchestra, and Glades Middle School.

-Camilla Mikolajewska is currently completing her Bachelors of Art History with a minor in Piano Performance from McMaster University.
+Camilla Mikolajewska holds a Bachelors of Art History with a minor in Piano Performance from McMaster University.
 Camilla has been playing piano since 3 years of age and has completed her grade 10 piano with the Royal Conservatory of Music.
 She is currently working on completing her ARCT and through her university program she hopes to further her studies between music and visual arts.
 Prior to university, Camilla attended Cawthra Park S.S for the arts in vocal performance, taking part in a variety of choirs, and now continues to actively perform with Resonance - a choir led by a former Cawthra Park teacher.
 Camilla enjoys teaching music to all ages, as she loves giving people the joy of music that she feels every time she plays.